MiernikA/Crud-Canals/README.md

 ### Backend Tests

 1. Navigate to the `backend` directory.
-2. Run the tests using `php artisan test`.
+2. Run the tests using `php artisan test --testsuite Unit`.

 ### Frontend Tests